Whitby Official Plan Review

 • what should be protected, such as the natural environment, historic properties, and other special places, like Whitby’s waterfront and downtowns.

 Land use planning in Ontario occurs in a “policy-led” system.
-Whitby's Official Plan is informed by the Ontario Planning Act, the Ontario Provincial Planning Statement and regional plans like Envision Durham.
+Whitby's Official Plan is informed by the Ontario Planning Act, the Ontario Provincial Planning Statement and former Regional plans like Envision Durham.

 Why are we reviewing the Whitby Official Plan now?